js216/CeNTREX/centrex/DAQ/README.md

 - Synchronisation of date & time.
 Check with some online time source, and the Rb clock and GPS.
 - Available disk space; current size of dataset.
+- Separate threads for recording each device.
+- deal with excessive number of np.nan returns

 ### Thermal